HaNdTriX/generator-chrome-extension-kickstart/README.md

 This generator uses gulp and CommonJS modules.
 You can only load the `dist` directory as an extension.
 Don't try to load the `app` directory!
-In addition to that I supports a more options.
+In addition to that it supports a more options.

 ## Install